Sonoma County Water Agency provides high quality drinking water to over 600,000 people

 Located on the East Fork of the Russian River, Coyote Dam is a rolled earth embankment dam that forms Lake Mendocino.
 Lake Mendocino is a U.S. Army Corps of Engineers project that began storing water in 1959.
 It captures a drainage area of about 105 square miles, and provides a total storage capacity of 118,000 acre-feet with a water supply pool of 70,000 acre-feet.

 Warm Springs Dam and Lake Sonoma:

-Located about 14 miles northwest of Healdsburg, Warm Springs Dam is a rolled earth embankment dam forms Lake Sonoma.
-The Sonoma County Water Agency generates electricity at Warm Springs Dam and sells the power to PG&E to offset the Water Agency's energy costs.
-Located at the confluence of Warm Springs Creek and Dry Creek, this lake began storing water in 1984 and has a total storage capacity of 381,000 acre-feet with a water supply pool of 212,000 acre-feet.
+Located about 14 miles northwest of Healdsburg, Warm Springs Dam is a rolled earth embankment dam that forms Lake Sonoma.
+The Sonoma County Water Agency generates electricity at Warm Springs Dam through a hydroelectric turbine.
+Located at the confluence of Warm Springs Creek and Dry Creek, this lake began storing water in 1984 and has a total storage capacity of 381,000 acre-feet with a water supply pool of 245,000 acre-feet.

 River Management System